-Any changes in company ownership would require the new owner to honor the original agreements.
+Any changes in the ownership would require the new owner to honor existing agreements.

-If used, chemical vegetation control would need to be compliant with Federal, state and/or county approved control measures.
-Western Spirit LLC would use local contractors to handle any application.
+If used, chemical vegetation management will be compliant with federal, state and/or county-approved control measures.
+Western Spirit Transmission LLC plans to use local contractors to handle any necessary vegetation management.

 Yes.
-Western Spirit LLC and RETA will acquire easements, but the land will still belong to the landowners and can be utilized for activities such as farming, grazing cattle, and other activities that do not interfere with the operation of the line.
+Western Spirit Transmission LLC will acquire easements, but the land will still belong to the landowners and can be used for activities such as farming, grazing, and other activities that do not interfere with the operation of the line.

 Farming of row crops can continue under the lines.
 There will be sufficient clearance under the transmission line to grow full-height crops (up to about 10 feet tall), not including tree crops, and to operate standard farm equipment.

-Crops less than ten feet tall may be grown safely under power lines.
+Crops less than 10 feet tall may be grown safely under power lines.
 The easement area can also be used for pasture and grazing lands.
-Western Spirit LLC must comply with the National Electrical Safety Code to ensure the safety of the general public and North American Electric Reliability Corporation Standards to ensure the reliable operation of the transmission line.
-As a result, there are restrictions on the planting of trees that are at, or will grow to, a certain height underneath the transmission line.
+Western Spirit Transmission LLC must comply with the public safety standards of National Electrical Safety Code and North American Electric Reliability Corporation Standards to ensure the reliable operation of the transmission line.
+These standards place restrictions on tree height under and around transmission lines.

 Hunting is one of many compatible outdoor recreational activities that can occur within and adjacent to the transmission line right-of-way.

-Western Spirit LLC and RETA will acquire an easement from landowners.
-The easement grants RETA certain surface rights over a specific portion of the property.
-Landowners are not selling their land.
+Western Spirit Transmission LLC and NM RETA will acquire an easement from landowners.
+The easement will grant NM RETA certain surface rights over a specific portion of the property.
+Participating landowners will not be asked to sell their land.
 Easement agreements will be negotiated individually with each landowner and will consider many factors including, but not limited to: